Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 It’s common for larger SAFE investors to ask for pro rata rights.
 Well, actually, pretty much any sophisticated investors will ask for them, but you, as a founder, need to be careful who you give these to, as they crowd out the amount investors in subsequent rounds can invest and own.

-SAFE notes and your balance sheet
+SAFE and balance sheet

-Impact of SAFE Notes on Future Fundraising Rounds
+Impact of SAFE notes on future fundraising rounds

 When considering the use of SAFE notes in early-stage financing, founders should think about how they may influence the next round.
 SAFE notes offer a streamlined and founder-friendly approach to raising capital, but they also come with certain considerations that startups need to be aware of when planning their long-term fundraising strategy.